 Nell Becker (02) Sweeden has learned that embracing one’s calling involves a continual process of discernment throughout life.
 This belief has guided her through many achievements and opportunities to use her gifts to serve both God and others.

 Originally a Spanish major, Becker Sweeden had a passion for theology that was awakened during her final year at PLNU.
 She decided to not only add theology as a double major, but to also stay at PLNU to continue with master’s courses in theology under the guidance of Drs.
-Michael Lodahl, Herb Prince, and John Wright.
+Michael Lodahl, Herb Prince, and others.

 Becker Sweeden married Josh Sweeden (03) shortly after his graduation, and the two served as volunteer missionaries in Paraguay, teaching theology to up-and-coming local pastors.